Danielle Galligan

-Danielle Galligan (born 1 December 1992) is an Irish actress, theatre maker, and poet.
-On television, she is known for her roles in the Netflix series Shadow and Bone (2021–2023) and the RTÉ series Obituary (2023).
+Danielle Galligan (born 1 December 1992) is an Irish actress and theatre maker.
+On television, she is known for her roles in the Netflix series Shadow and Bone (2021–2023) and House of Guinness (2025), and the RTÉ series Obituary (2023) and The Walsh Sisters (2025).
 Her films include Lakelands (2022).

 Early life and education

 Galligan is from Rathfarnham, a suburb in South Dublin.
 Her mother Lorraine is a beauty therapist who runs a salon and beauty school.

 Galligan attended Loreto High School Beaufort.
 She was a member of Ann Kavanagh's Young People's Theatre from 2005 to 2011 and was awarded the Ena Burke bursary for the Betty Ann Norton Theatre School.
 She then studied Drama and Theatre studies at Trinity College Dublin and trained in Acting at The Lir Academy, graduating with a bachelor's degree in 2015.

 Career

 Theatre

-After graduating from The Lir, Galligan began her career in stage productions such as The Train with the Rough Magic Theatre Company.
+After graduating from The Lir, Galligan began her career in stage productions such as The Train with Rough Magic.
 In 2017, she was in All Honey and played the titular role in The Grimm Tale of Cinderella.

 In 2018, Galligan played the lead opposite Tom Moran in his play Lyrics and Cinnamon in We Can’t Have Monkeys in the House at the New Theatre.
 She reprised the latter role at the 2019 Young Curators Festival.
 She featured as the singer in Gavin Kostick's 12 Christmas Poems that December.